-Sheena studied furniture design at Edinburgh College of Art before changing to painting.
-She likes to prepare sketches and paintings on site.
-Her work has been described as 'atmospheric and evocative' often showing the effect of light on water and land and also the juxtaposition of new and old city buildings.
+I studied furniture design at Edinburgh College of Art before changing to painting.
+I like to prepare sketches and paintings on site.
+My work has been described as 'atmospheric and evocative' often showing the effect of light on water and land and I am also interested in new buildings next to old.

-Sheena shows regularly with the Royal Scottish Society of Painters in Watercolour and the Paisley Art Institute.
-Her work has been accepted by the Royal institute of Painters in Watercolour, Aberdeen Artists Society and the Discerning Eye, London.
-She has Paintings in the collections of a number of politicians including Clare Short and Jack McConnell and has been commissioned by councils and many firms and individuals in Britain and abroad.
-In January she is the featured artist in The Great Outdoors magazine.
+I show with the Royal Scottish Society of Painters in Watercolour and the Paisley Art Institute.
+My work has been accepted by the Royal institute of Painters in Watercolour, Aberdeen Artists Society and the Discerning Eye, London.

-See more of Sheena's work on Facebook and Instagram.
+See more of my work on Facebook and Instagram.

-She is represented by The Torrance Gallery Edinburgh, Frames Galllery Perth and The Atholl Gallery, Dunkeld
+I am represented by The Torrance Gallery Edinburgh, Frames Gallery Perth and The Atholl Gallery, Dunkeld